 But here are some other reasons for curious unbelievers to consider.
 I am not saying these are foolproof answers; indeed, if you are an obstinate unbeliever, you’ll find cause to object to each and every one of these and won’t waste any time in not thinking about them — fair enough, for the Scriptures certainly do anticipate that response from so many.
 If there are any out there who have honest questions regarding these points, by all means post them.
-If you’re posting not out of curiosity but out of a desire to argue or debate or whatever, you are welcome to due so at The Roundtable.
+If you’re posting not out of curiosity but out of a desire to argue or debate or whatever, you are welcome to due so at The Fellowship Hall.

 - I believe in Jesus Christ because He rose from the dead.
 The apostles — eyewitnesses to the life and death of Jesus Christ — went to their graves proclaiming that Jesus Christ had risen from the grave, having conquered death.
 Opponents to Christianity (including the mighty Roman Empire) did not squelch the message of the apostles by way of exposing the still-dead body of Christ, for there was no still-dead body to expose!
 Unable to reveal what they felt was the truth, they instead resorted to massacring Christians.